hyperreality/hyperreality.github.com/_posts/2017-10-10-codeword-analysis.markdown

  87 .N.N..N     unknown
 ```

 A few of these are a little suspicious, but most seem to be actual initial clues which foxed a lot of newspaper readers.
-'Slalom' for instance is the only word matching the pattern '.L.L..', and therefore makes for a prime codeword clue. '.N.N..N' is another nice one.
+'Slalom' for instance is the only word matching the pattern '.L.L..', and therefore makes for a prime codeword clue. '.N.N..N' is another really nice one.

 I wonder if codewords are still created by hand, or whether computers generate them.
 The full data here would make it easy to write a program to generate well-balanced codeword puzzles, which I may attempt one rainy day.

 Codewords have clearly never caught on that much outside of Britain and a smattering of Commonwealth countries.
 Perhaps because solving them requires a high level of English language knowledge, and they don't work so well in other languages.
-If words in a language share similar word endings, a codeword puzzle in that language will likely be too easy.
-Furthermore, if the dictionary is small, and not full of diverse loanwords like English is, it is hard to create a decent puzzle which contains all the letters of the alphabet.
+Codewords in languages where words share similar word endings (i.e. Italian) would be too easy.
+Furthermore, if a lexicon is small, and not full of diverse loanwords like English is, it is hard to create a decent puzzle which contains all the letters of the alphabet.

 Still, this doesn't explain why codewords aren't popular in the USA.
 In fact, 'codeword' seems to mean something different altogether across the pond.